Flopping in Basketball Explained: Taking a Close Look at the Controversial Tactic

 1. Drawing Fouls: The primary goal of flopping is to make referees think a foul has occurred.
 When a player flops and the referee calls a foul, such as a charge in basketball, the opposing team gets penalized.
 This can lead to free throws or possession of the ball, both valuable in a close game.

-1. Psychological Impact: Flopping can frustrate the opposing team and its fans.
-It can get into opponents’ heads, making them lose focus or play more aggressively, which might lead to actual fouls.
+4. Psychological Impact: Flopping can frustrate the opposing team and its fans.
+It can get into opponents’ heads, making them lose focus and complain to the refs or play more aggressively, which might lead to actual fouls.

 An infographic showing the 4 primary reasons basketball players flop.